XNNgithub/deep-learning-challenge/README.md

 Compiling, Training, and Evaluating the Model
 1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
-In the first attempt, i used 8 hidden_nodes_layer1 and 5 hidden_nodes_layer2 -- these were just random guesses from which to iterate upon in the second try.
+In the first attempt, I used 8 hidden_nodes_layer1 and 5 hidden_nodes_layer2, which were essentially random selections that served as starting points for refinement in the second iteration.
 2. Were you able to achieve the target model performance?
-I was not able to achieve the 75% model accuracy target
+I was not able to achieve the 75% model accuracy target.
 3. What steps did you take in your attempts to increase model performance?
-I added more layers, removed more columns, added additional hidden nodes, and switched up the activation functions associated with each layer in an attempt to achieve higher model accuracy.
+I increased the number of layers, removed additional columns, added extra hidden nodes, and altered the activation functions for each layer, all in an effort to enhance the model's accuracy.

-Overall, the deep learning model was around 73% accurate in predicting the classification problem.
-Using a model with greater correlation between input and output would likely result in higher prediction accuracy.
-This could be achieved by doing additional data cleanup up front, as well as by using a model with different activation functions and iterating until higher accuracy is reached.
+In summary, the deep learning model achieved a 73% accuracy rate for the classification task.
+Improving the correlation between input and output is expected to enhance prediction accuracy.
+This improvement can be accomplished by performing initial data cleanup and experimenting with models featuring different activation functions, iterating until a higher accuracy level is attained.